The cohomology of Deligne-Lusztig varieties for the general linear group: Cohomology of DL-varieties of height one

 The complement of $X(w)$ in $\overline{X(w)}$ is a divisor $D=\bigcup_W D_W$ where the union is over all $k$-rational subspaces $W$ of $V$.
 For any rational flag $W^\bullet= (0)\subsetneq W^{i_1} \subsetneq W^{i_2} \subsetneq \cdots \subsetneq W^{i_k} \subsetneq V$ of $V$, we set $D_{W^\bullet}= D_{W^{i_1}}\cap D_{W^{i_2}} \cap \cdots \cap D_{W^{i_k}}$ and ${\rm lg}(W^\bullet)=k.$ This construction gives rise for any constant sheaf $A$ on $\overline{X(w)}$ to a resolution

 of $A_{X(w)}.$ On the other hand, we have $\overline{X(w')}=\bigcup_{W\in {\rm Gr}_i(V)(k)} D_W.$ Similarly as above, we get a resolution

-of $A_{X(w')}.$ The second complex is a subcomplex of the first one and this inclusion induces the boundary map.
-In other terms, applying $H^{2i}(-)$ to both resolutions, we just get the complexes
+of $A_{X(w')}.$ The second complex is a subcomplex of the first one and this inclusion induces just the boundary map.
+In other terms, applying $H^{2i}(-)$ to both resolutions (strictly speaking to injective resolutions of $A=\mZ/l^n\mZ$, $n\in \mN)$), we just get the complexes

 and

 If $w'=s_1s_2\cdots s_{n-2}$, then $X(w')\cong \coprod_H\Omega(H)$ with $H$ running through all rational hyperplanes in $V=\mF^n$.
 Further we may identify $X(w)$ with $\Omega(V)\subset \mP(V)$.
 Here the result is well-known in the setting of period domains.
 In fact, by considering also the varieties $\Omega(E)$ with $E$ a rational subspace of $V$, we get a stratification of the projective space $\mP(V)$.
 Then the result follows by weight reasons and the cohomology formula in Proposition \ref{cohomology_Coxeter} with respect to the varieties $\Omega(E).$ Alternatively, one might use the fundamental complex in \cite{O}.
 By symmetry the same reasoning applies to $w'=s_2s_3\cdots s_{n-1}.$